 “Keeping fit is an idea that is ingrained from a young age,” says Lucy Wyndham Read, a fitness expert and author of children’s books on fitness.

-“Studies have found that the more active kids are as children the more active they are likely to be as adults and the better that it for their long term health.
+“Studies have found that the more active kids are as children the more active they are likely to be as adults and the better that it for their long-term health.

-“If you start being more physically active with your kids then everyone benefits, you as parent have more energy and the kids will concentrate at school better and sleep better.”
+“If you start being more physically active with your kids then everyone benefits, you as a parent have more energy and the kids will concentrate at school better and sleep better.”

-Why active kids are healthy kids
+Active kids are healthy kids

 In fact from the age of five children need to at least one hour of physical activity a day.
-Keeping active is vital for them to form strong bones and muscles but exercise also helps them maintain a healthy weight and can boost their self confidence.
+Keeping active is vital for them to form strong bones and muscles but exercise also helps them maintain a healthy weight and can boost their self-confidence.

 Benefits for adults

 Keeping fit can help you deal with the stress of a busy life, there's evidence to suggest being physically active can boost your mental health by helping to fight anxiety and in some cases even depression.

 Crucially, it can help reduce your risk of heart disease.
 Exercise cuts your cholesterol levels and helps get your blood pressure down.
 It can also reduce the risk of certain cancers by as much as 50 per cent and regular exercise is one of the most effective ways to prevent a stroke.